- School of Medicine Clinical Operations Group Work Rules

 A. Making a Request

-An employee is generally responsible for indicating his or her need for accommodation.
-To initiate the process, the employee may submit an Accommodation Request Form to OIE.
-If an employee makes a request for accommodation to someone other than OIE staff, such as a supervisor, manager or Human Resources professional, these individuals should forward the request to the Disability Services unit in the Office of Institutional Equity.
+To initiate the process, the employee should submit an Accommodation Request Form to OIE.
+If an employee makes a request for accommodation to someone other than OIE staff, such as a supervisor, manager or Human Resources professional, these individuals should refer the employee to the Director, ADA Compliance in the Office of Institutional Equity and make sure to document all of the communications.

 B. Documentation Requirements